josh-weston-g/Orbit-Sandbox/README.md

 ## What it does

-Orbit-Sandbox simulates gravitational interactions between celestial bodies using real Newtonian physics - no predetermined paths, no fake orbits.
+Orbit-Sandbox simulates gravitational interactions between celestial bodies using real Newtonian physics.
 You set initial conditions (position, velocity, mass), and the simulator evolves the system forward in time using Velocity Verlet integration.
-Orbital paths emerge naturally from the underlying forces.

 The simulator can run in two modes:
 - **Console mode:** Outputs orbital data to the terminal with periodic position/velocity updates